Jennifer Wilber is a writer, teacher, and bisexual rights activist from Ohio.

-Pride Month is here again, and there are celebrations and events in cities all over the world where members of the LGBT+ community and their allies can come together to celebrate diversity and acceptance.
+Pride Month brings celebrations and events in cities all over the world where members of the LGBT+ community and their allies can come together to celebrate diversity and acceptance.
 Pride celebrations are important for a sense of community and self-worth for millions of people in the LGBT+ community who have been persecuted for their identities throughout history.

-It is also important that we don’t lose sight of the importance of acceptance of all parts of the LGBT+ community.
+It is critical that we don’t lose sight of the importance of accepting all parts of the LGBT+ community.
 Even with greater acceptance of the LGBT+ community by society as a whole, there are still issues of people within this community treating certain parts of the LGBT+ family poorly.

 Though over half of people in the LGBT+ community identify themselves as bi, bi individuals still frequently experience discrimination and erasure from LG people.